antwanvdm/php-oop-music-collection/README.md

 ### v2.6.0

-- Upgraded to PHP 8.2, everything works fine. phpStan still complies
+- Upgraded to PHP8.2, everything works fine. phpStan still complies
 - Added enum for AlbumRecording.
 Works nice as state, only difficult with ORM as it will always be an int resolving from the database
-- If you want PHP CS Fixer, run `PHP_CS_FIXER_IGNORE_ENV=1 composer run php-cs-fixer:dry` as it doesn't support PHP 8.2 yet
+- If you want PHP CS Fixer, run `PHP_CS_FIXER_IGNORE_ENV=1 composer run php-cs-fixer:dry` as it doesn't support PHP8.2 yet

 ### v2.5.2